CalculusCoder/Jareds-Blog/posts/my-journey.md

 Once again, I found myself filled with hope and eagerness for what the future held.
 My passion for software engineering and web development was reignited and stronger than ever before.

-## Competing In An Oversaturated Market
+## Competing In An Oversaturated Market📉

 After overcoming numerous life setbacks, I now faced further obstacles on my path to success.
 I began applying for web developer and software engineer jobs around January 2023.
 It wasn't long before I realized the job market had shifted dramatically compared to when I sent out my first applications in August of 2022.